pulumi/pulumi-terraform-bridge/docs/docs-edits.md

 Here's an example of a large find/replace that reads from files fo find and set text.
 It is recommended that if you must do this, you include a hard error so that we don't wind up with orphaned code that finds nothing.
+> [!NOTE]
-*Note*: Large find/replaces are discouraged and should only be used for critical files, such as the `_index.md` landing page, or frequently visited resource pages.
+> Large find/replaces are discouraged and should only be used for critical files, such as the `_index.md` landing page, or frequently visited resource pages.
 ```go
 var cleanUpOverviewSection = tfbridge.DocsEdit{
     Path: "index.md",